1stDimension/PPDV/README.md

 ## General
 I decided to separate python application into 2 main components and a data store.
 Webapp, and cacher.
 This allows both processes to run in paralel, which is crustal in order to achieve near real time visualisation of walking person as python's Global Interpreter Lock is a major drawback when it comes to the performance.

+## Webapp
+The webapp actually presenting the data was written using Dash framework with additional package called Dash Bootstrap Components.
+The power of Dash is the ability to create layouts in Python which combined with Plotly library for ploting graphs allows for very sophisticated user interface without boilerplate code.